tjanczuk/edge/README.md

 console.log(hello('Node.js', true));
 ```

-The `sync: true` property in the call to `edge.func` tells edge.js to execute Python code on the V8 thread as opposed to creating a new thread to run Python script on.
-The `true` parameter in the call to `hello` requests that edge.js does in fact call the `hello` function synchronously, i.e. return the result as opposed to calling a callback function.
+The `sync: true` property in the call to `edge.func` tells Edge.js to execute Python code on the V8 thread as opposed to creating a new thread to run Python script on.
+The `true` parameter in the call to `hello` requests that Edge.js does in fact call the `hello` function synchronously, i.e. return the result as opposed to calling a callback function.

-## How to: script PowerShell in a node.js application
+## How to: script PowerShell in a Node.js application

+**NOTE** This functionality only works on Windows.

-Edge.js enables you to run PowerShell and node.js in-process on Windows.
+Edge.js enables you to run PowerShell and Node.js in-process on Windows.
 [Edge-PS](https://github.com/dfinke/edge-ps) connects the PowerShell ecosystem with Node.js.

-You need Windows, [node.js](http://nodejs.org), [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653), and [PowerShell 3.0](http://www.microsoft.com/en-us/download/details.aspx?id=34595) to proceed.
+You need Windows, [Node.js](http://nodejs.org), [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653), and [PowerShell 3.0](http://www.microsoft.com/en-us/download/details.aspx?id=34595) to proceed.

 ### Hello, world